Chair: Joan Eckerson

 EXS 492.
 Exercise Science Internship.
 1-4 credits.
 FA, SP, SU

 All EXS majors must complete 2 credit hours of internship to meet graduation requirements.
 The internship is an apprenticeship experience that provides students an opportunity to apply their knowledge and skills obtained in the classroom to a professional environment and receive on-site training in a career of their choice.
 One credit of internship corresponds to 50 hours of internship site experience.
 The department internship coordinator assists in identifying and securing an appropriate internship site and with all necessary paperwork and documentation.
 May be repeated to a limit of 4 credits.
-P: EXS 391 and Instructor consent.
+P: EXS 391 and IC.

 EXS 493.
 Directed Independent Readings.
 1-4 credits.
 OD